Nearly every other tick in Austria is infected with pathogens

 Lyme disease: take the tick with you to the doctor!

 It is important that the infection is detected quickly.
-Immunologists at the Institute for Hygiene at MedUni Vienna therefore ask people to come to the Institute as quickly as possible after a tick bite in order to be examined, so that – if they do have an infection – the best possible treatment can be initiated immediately.
+Immunologists at the Institute of Hygiene at MedUni Vienna therefore ask people to come to the Institute as quickly as possible after a tick bite in order to be examined, so that – if they do have an infection – the best possible treatment can be initiated immediately.
 People should always bring the "common wood tick" (as the tick is also known) with them so that it can be tested for all the different pathogens.

 The 2017 tick season has already started.
 It is primarily people hiking and walking in the forest who are at risk – but equally anyone else who has been lured outdoors by Spring.
 If a tick has become stuck, you should take hold of it with tweezers as close to the skin as possible and pull with even force to remove it.
 Keep the tick in a small, well sealed container and bring it with you when you visit the outpatient clinic.
 If the tick won't come out easily, don't panic, say the experts, and you do not need to go to an emergency department.
-The tick can be removed the next day at the Lyme disease clinic. (www.meduniwien.ac.at/hai Right hand button: „Zeckenstich-Studie TeilnehmerInnen gesucht!“).
+The tick can be removed the next day at the Lyme disease clinic. (www.meduniwien.ac.at/hai Right-hand button: "Zeckestich-Studie TeilnehmerInnen gesucht!")